-TEC is focused largely on creating an environment of learning, and as such GAs are encouraged to outline specific areas, tasks, projects, or professional development opportunities they want to improve on during their time at TEC and share these with their supervisor.
+TEC is focused largely on creating an environment of learning, and as such GAs are encouraged to outline specific areas, tasks, projects, or professional development opportunities they want to improve on during their assistantship and share these with their peer mentor.
+An example of this is to publish more or wanting to learn how to facilitate client meetings.